A-Kastner/assignment02/README.md

 ### Introduction

-This is a repo for the validation for the generated Java code by ANTLR4.
+This is a repo for the validation of the generated Java code by ANTLR4.
 It will check the following problems:

 #### BaseListener